The Following Blog Posts Contain Information Related To:

-The #1 mistake dentists make is filing defamation lawsuits in response to opinions.
+The #1 libel mistake dentists make: filing lawsuits in response to negative opinions.
 Under United States law, opinion is not defamatory.
-So, if one of your…shall we say, difficult…patients decides to go on an online rant rampage, but only says things like, “I do like this dentist at all!” or “I do think people should go to Dr. X”, you probably won’t succeed with a libel or slander claim.
+So, if one of your…shall we say…difficult…patients decides to rant online, but only says things like, “I do like this dentist at all!” or “I do think people should go to Dr. X” — winning will be tough.

-If, however, someone says that you overcharged them, or did have the proper credentials, or made any other false statement of fact, there is a decent chance you have the valid dentist defamation lawsuit.
+If, however, someone says that you overcharged them, or didn’t have the proper credentials, or made any other demonstrably false statement of fact, there’s a chance you have a valid dentist defamation lawsuit.

 What is Legal Privilege?
 And What Does It Have To Do With Dentist Defamation?

 Over the years, a significant percentage of dentist defamation trials have turned on the question of privilege.
-The majority of privilege-related defamation suits involving dental professionals deal with statements made at a medical board review.
-It’s also common for privilege to play a part in cases dealing with employment references.
+The majority of privilege-related defamation suits involving dental professionals involve medical board review statements.
+It’s also common for privilege to affect employment cases.

-So, what, exactly, is privilege as it relates to the tort of defamation?
-Basically, there are 2 types of legal privilege that usually come up in defamation lawsuits involving dentists:
+So, what, exactly, is privilege as it relates to defamation?
+Basically, there are 2 types of legal privilege that usually arise in defamation lawsuits involving dentists:

-Reporter Privilege – Journalists (increasingly includes bloggers in many jurisdictions) are allowed to report “facts” from their sources so long as they engage in proper due diligence and convey said facts in a neutral manner, even if the information turns out to be inaccurate.
+Reporter Privilege – Journalists (including bloggers) are allowed to report “facts” from sources so long as they engage in proper due diligence and convey said facts in a neutral manner, even if the information turns out to be inaccurate.

 Qualified Privilege – An individual may be granted qualified privilege if the defamatory statement is “made in the course of an employer’s duties.”

-Let’s apply the concept of privilege to real-world libel and slander scenarios a dentist may face.
+Let’s apply the concept of privilege to real-world libel and slander scenarios dentists may face.

 A Medical Review Board Incident